 Glenn remembered how Annie sobbed with relief during their first conversation after he returned to earth in his Friendship 7 capsule in 1962.
 She had been told the craft’s heat shield might fail, causing total incineration of the capsule.
 Glenn had lost contact with controllers for five minutes when he reentered the atmosphere.

-Annie could also be prone to display her own strong will.
+Annie could display her own strong will.
 There was a time when she refused to meet with Vice President Lyndon Johnson before the Mercury flight because he wanted to drag a herd of reporters into the Glenn home.

 “Despite her crippling stuttering problem, Annie always did what she had to do to make things work.”
 John Glenn.